-is big, as it is the sum of a pseudo-effective divisor and of a big divisor.
-Moreover, the positive part of the Boucksom-Zariski decomposition of $Q_{a_1 \dots a_k}$ is exactly $Q$ and its negative part is exactly $\sum_{i=1}^ka_iD_i$, by Remark \ref{rmkbackzariskidecomp}.
-Thus $Q$ must be big by Lemma \ref{positivepartisbig}. \end{proof} \end{lem} We now give a description of the big part of the closure of a given chamber in terms of $q_X$-null loci and $q_X$-negative loci. \begin{prop} Let $P$ be a big and $q_X$-nef $\mathbb{R}$-divisor.
+is big, as it is the sum of a pseudo-effective divisor and a big divisor.
+Moreover, the positive part of the divisorial Zariski decomposition of $Q_{a_1 \dots a_k}$ is exactly $Q$ and its negative part is exactly $\sum_{i=1}^ka_iD_i$, by Remark \ref{rmkbackzariskidecomp}.
+Thus $Q$ must be big by Lemma \ref{positivepartisbig}. \end{proof} \end{lem} We now describe the big part of the closure of a given chamber in terms of $q_X$-null loci and $q_X$-negative loci. \begin{prop} Let $P$ be a big and $q_X$-nef $\mathbb{R}$-divisor.
 Then